tvdboom/ATOM/README.md

 -----------------------------
 * **stats()**
 Print out a list of basic statistics on the dataset.<br><br>
-* **profile(df='dataset', filename=None)**
+* **report(df='dataset', filename=None)**
 Get an extensive report of the data using [Pandas Profiling](https://pandas-profiling.github.io/pandas-profiling/docs/).
-The profile report is written in HTML5 and CSS3 and can be accessed via the `report` attribute.
+The profile analysis is written in HTML5 and CSS3 and can be accessed through the `report` attribute.
 Note that this method can be very slow for large datasets.
 	+ **df: string, optional (default='dataset')**
 	Name of the data class attribute to get the report from.
 	+ **rows: int, optional (default=None)**